var NS = (navigator.appName == "Netscape"); var VERSION = parseInt(navigator.appVersion); if (VERSION >3)

 a Capitol Learning Audio Course

-DAVID SKAGGS is executive director of the Center for Democracy & Citizenship Program at the Council for Excellence in Government.
-He is also of counsel to a Washington-based law firm and an adjunct professor at the University of Colorado.
-These positions follow Mr. Skaggs' twelve years of service in Congress (1987-99) as U.S. Representative from the Second Congressional District of Colorado (the northwestern Denver suburbs) and three terms in the Colorado House (1981-87), the last two terms as Minority Leader.
+Prior to joining the Ritter administration, he was Executive Director of the Center for Democracy & Citizenship at the Council for Excellence in Government and taught as an Adjunct Professor at the University of Colorado.
+These positions followed his twelve years of service in Congress as a US Representative from the 2nd Congressional District of Colorado and three terms in the Colorado House, the last two terms as Minority Leader.

 Mr. Stanley previously served concurrently as the principal deputy assistant secretary of the Army (manpower and reserve affairs) and the deputy assistant secretary of the Army (training, readiness, and mobilization).
 He was responsible for secretariat oversight for all aspects of Army training and readiness and all issues pertaining to the National Guard and Army Reserves.
 He was also responsible for reviewing the mobilization and deployment of reserve forces in support of operational missions.